 With more than 2 million downloads, Rasa is an increasingly relevant open source framework for the creation of conversation assistants.
-A Rasa conversation assistant can be provided to users as a chat bot via Facebook Messenger or Slack.
+A Rasa conversation assistant can be provided to users as a chatbot via Facebook Messenger or Slack.
 It is also possible to publish the assistant as Alexa Skill.
-Rasa offers both the possibility to implement an assistant without any programming knowledge and to adapt the functional range of the framework to the respective needs via implementing extensions in Python.
-This article gives an overview of how Rasa makes it possible to easily create assistants.
-For this purpose, we create a chatbot, which can answer simple questions about its creators.
-The project is available at here.
-We use Rasa 1.8 to create this chatbot.
-When we wrote this article Rasa 2.x was not yet available.
-An exemplary dialogue that we can conduct is shown here:
+Rasa offers both the possibility to implement a chatbot without any programming knowledge and to adapt the functional range of the framework to the respective needs via implementing extensions in Python.
+This article gives an overview of how to easily build a chatbot using Rasa.
+For this purpose, we create a chatbot in Rasa, which can answer simple questions about its creators.
+The project is available here.
+You can find an exemplary dialogue that we can conduct here:

-Before we can start creating the assistant, we need to install Rasa.
-This requires Python 3.6 or 3.7.
+Before we can start creating the chatbot, we need to install Rasa.
+This requires Python 3.7 or 3.8.
 After the installation we can directly initialize a new project with the Rasa-CLI.
 The parameter --no-prompt during initialization sets up the project in the current directory and trains an initial model as a test.
-If this is not desired, the parameter can be removed.
+If you do not want this, you can remove the parameter.

 After successful initialization a data structure is created as shown in the figure.
-In the following we will discuss which data has to be created to create an assistant in Rasa.
+In the following we will discuss which data we need to build a chatbot in Rasa.

 First of all, we start by creating so-called stories.
-Stories define how the assistant reacts to user questions.
-This is done by Dialog Management and the created stories serve as training data for this.
+Stories define how the chatbot reacts to user questions.
+Dialog Management takes care of this and the created stories serve as training data for this.

-Stories are created in data/stories.md.
+We can create stories in data/stories.yml.
 The start of a dialog is indicated by their names in the form of a markdown heading of type H2.
-User intentions are marked by an asterisk and actions of the assistant by an indented hyphen.
+User intentions are marked by an asterisk and actions of the chatbot by an indented hyphen.

-The exemplary dialogue, as shown above, can be presented as a story as follows:
+We present the exemplary dialogue, as shown above, as a story as follows:

-The story is called "Bot challenge and ask for creator".
-The two # signs in front of it mark that this is the name of a story and therefore the beginning of such.
+The story is called "Bot challenge and ask for creator", as marked from the "-story"-key.
+With this the name of the story is defined and and therefore the beginning of such.

 We will go into the various forms of this question in the description of Natural Language Understanding (NLU).

-The assistant reacts by replying with the action utter_i_am_a_bot.
+The chatbot reacts by replying with the action utter_i_am_a_bot.

 This is also just the name of this action.
 We see the definition of the response text right away in creating the domain.

 Next follows another intent of the user, to which we answer with utter_created_by_steadforce.
-In this pattern it is possible to create different stories, which serve as a basis for the Dialog Management of the assistant.
+In this pattern it is possible to create different stories, which serve as a basis for the Dialog Management of the chatbot.
 Rasa also offers the option of creating stories in an interactive mode.
-These can also be saved in Markdown format and used for training.
+We can also save these in Markdown format and use them for training.

 After creating sample dialogs based on the stories, we generate possible versions of the intents.
-When the user interacts with the assistant, the intent is recognized based on the input using so-called Natural Language Understanding.
+When the user interacts with the chatbot, the intent is recognized based on the input using so-called Natural Language Understanding.
 Again, we provide sample data, i.e. possible versions of the intent.
-We do this in data/nlu.md.
+We do this in data/nlu.yml.

 For the intent how_created we generate training data according to the same pattern as well.

 Now that we have set up sample dialogs and training data for the NLU, all we have to do is define the domain.
-The domain is the environment in which the assistant operates.
-Among other things, intents and responses are defined there.
-The configuration of the domain is done in domain.yml.
-In this example, we configure the domain as follows:
+The domain is the environment in which the chatbot operates.
+Among other things, we define intents and responses there.
+We configure the domain in domain.yml, this is how it looks for our example:

-In this file the individual intents are listed and the texts for the responses, the answers of the assistant, are defined.
-Furthermore, the so-called conversation session is configured here.
-The conversation is a dialog between the user and the assistant.
+In this file we list the individual intents and define the texts for the responses, i.e. the answers of the chatbot.
+Furthermore, we configure the so-called conversation session here.
+The conversation is a dialog between the user and the chatbot.
 In this configuration, the session is terminated after 60 minutes without interaction by the user and slots are taken over into new sessions.
 Slots are key-value stores that the user can fill during the conversation.
 In this article we do not want to go into slots any further.

 Before we can start training the bot, we have to do some configuration.
-Besides creating the training data for the NLU, we must specify the language of the assistant to enable a correct recognition of the users' intentions.
-This setting can be made in the config.yml file.
+Besides creating the training data for the NLU, we must specify the language of the chatbot to enable a correct recognition of the users' intentions.
+We can make this setting in the config.yml file.

-In our example we want to set the language to German.
-By default, English is preconfigured as language.
-So, we have to replace the value en with de.
+By default, English is the preconfigured language.
+In our example, however, we want to set the language to German.
+Therefore, we have to replace the value en with de.

-Once we have made all the necessary configurations, we can run the training and test the assistant via the console.
+Once we have made all the necessary configurations, we can run the training and test the chatbot via the console.
 Both is possible using the Rasa CLI.

-After a successful training the assistant can be used directly via the console.
+After a successful training we can use the chatbot directly via the console.

-Here we can test the conversation defined at the beginning and see if our assistant gives the right answers.
+Here we can test the conversation defined at the beginning and see if our chatbot gives the right answers.

-In this example we have shown how to create a simple assistant that answers simple questions with fixed answers.
+In this example we have shown how to create a simple chatbot in Rasa that answers simple questions with fixed answers.
 Rasa also offers the possibility to execute Python code with so-called actions, for example to create dynamic answers.
-In addition, you can create assistants that fill out forms in the dialog.
-For this purpose,forms are used in Rasa.
+In addition, you can create assistants using Rasa that fill out forms in the dialog.
 An application scenario for this are for example assistants that simplify reservation systems.
 If training data already exists in a certain data format, it is possible to create your own importers to avoid having to convert this data into the format described in the article.